contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ### Step 1 - sign up

 If you do not already have a GitHub account, you need to create one.
-Got to the [GitHub ](https://github.com/)site and click on Sign Up and then follow the instructions.
+Go to the [GitHub ](https://github.com/)site, click on "Sign Up" and follow the instructions.

 Once your account is created, login and keep a note of your username.